johnshearing/PrivateKeyVault/LaserCutterFiles/README.md

 <img src="../images/LaserCutMakeImages/06_Stack_Order_x1.jpg">

-In this photo, the lid is upside down on the table a the larger of the two cover pieces is placed under the lid.
+In this photo, the lid is upside down on the table and the longer of the two cover pieces is placed under the lid.

 <hr>